Why Employers Use Employment Tests

 Background and Credit Checks

 Criminal background checks provide information on arrest and conviction history.
 Credit checks provide information on credit and financial history.
+Here's why, when and how employers check out job applicants.

 The private web sites, and the information linked to both on and from this site, are opinion and information.
 While I have made every effort to link accurate and complete information, I cannot guarantee it is correct.
 Please seek legal assistance, or assistance from State, Federal, or International governmental resources to make certain your legal interpretation and decisions are correct.
 This information is not legal advice and is for guidance only.